IBM/Ansible-Automation-Platform-L3/docs/Part 2/01 Deploy a VM.md

 ```

 !!! note
     **TECHNICAL SELLERS**: You will need to manually create the *ansiblewas* directory yourself before continuing.
 This step was automatically performed for Sellers when they cloned the Git repository.
-You can do so by issuing the following command:
+You can do so by issuing the following:
     ```
     mkdir ansiblewas
     ```